bbye98/mdhelper/README.md

         cd mdhelper

- 4. Install the dependencies using
+ 4. Install the required dependencies using

-        python3 -m pip install -r requirements.txt
+        python -m pip install -r minimum_requirements.txt

     or

-        conda install --file requirements.txt
+        conda install --file minimum_requirements.txt

+    If you would like to install the optional dependencies as well, remove the `minimum` prefix from the filename above.

- 5. Once done, you can use MDHelper by first adding the path to the `src` directory in your Python scripts.
-To test that MDHelper has been installed correctly, run
+ 5. Now, you can use MDHelper by first adding the path to the `src` directory in your Python scripts.
+To verify that MDHelper has been installed correctly, execute

-        python3 -c "import sys; sys.path.insert(0, '/path/to/mdhelper/src'); import mdhelper"
+        python -c "import sys; sys.path.insert(0, '<install_path>/mdhelper/src'); import mdhelper"

 ### Postrequisites